devpscl/JTerminal/docs/Writerside/topics/user_interface/components/Components.md

 </code-block>

 ## SelectableComponent
-All components with `SelectableComponent` as Superklasse, are selectabe if it enabled (`Component#enabled()`) and visible (`Component#visible()`).
+All components with `SelectableComponent` as superclass, are selectabe if it enabled (`Component#enabled()`) and visible (`Component#visible()`).

 ## Container